bvarner/varnerized_ant_cpcbm/README.md

 * Linear rails.
 Experience from building 3d printers told me this was worth it.

 ## Varnerizations
 1. 8MM Linear Rods & LM8UU linear bearings.
-Sacrificed 4mm of Y axis travel.
+    * Sacrificed 4mm of Y axis travel.
 2.5 to the front of the bridge (spacing for LM8UU's for the head) and 1.5 to the back of the bridge.
-This also added 1mm to the height to the left-right bridge and center bridge.
+    * Added 1mm to the height to the left-right bridge and center bridge, added 1mm separation betweeen centers of the x-axis rails.
 2. Bridge Core is now One Piece.
+    * Captive M3 Hex Nuts allow the use of (6) M3x30 screws instead of the original BOM spec for (3) M3 threaded rods cut to length.
+    * Linear bearing hole size is _barely_ oversized.
+    * Expansion / Compression cut for linear bearings.
+M3 screws holding together the bridge act as compression points to hold the bearings snug.
 3. Use of sub-mini microswitches for limit-switches.
 No need to purchase specific orientation limit switch modules, especially when the connections to the grbl board aren't making use of a pull resistors.
-4. Use standard M3x30 screws + captive nuts to assemble the bridge and belt holder.
-5. NEMA17 Stepper Mounts that are quite stout and robust.
-Based on a design I found on Thingiverse, but tweaked to be a consistent thickness with the other parts on the machine and have extra support to avoid needing extra brackets under the motors.
+5. NEMA17 Stepper Motors
+    * COREXY Mounts based upon [this design on Thingiverse](https://www.thingiverse.com/thing:3590519)
+    * Reinforced COREXY mounts, added extra connection point to vertical support.
+Eliminates the need for the secondary retainer.

 ## Original ANT Project resources